 Patients usually are admitted to the hospital on the day of surgery.
 After admission, you will be taken to the preoperative preparation area where you will be interviewed by a doctor from the anesthesia department, who will review your medical history and physical examination reports.
 You and your doctor will discuss the type of anesthesia to be used.
 (Sometimes this is done during an outpatient visit up to seven days before your surgery.)
 The most common types of anesthesia used for low back surgery are general (you are asleep for the entire operation) or spinal (you may be awake but have no feeling from your waist down).

 The surgical procedure usually takes one to three hours, depending on your problem.
-Your orthopaedic surgeon will remove a portion of bone and ligament overlying the nerve roots and will remove displaced disk material to relieve pressure on the nerve roots.
+Your orthopedic surgeon will remove a portion of bone and ligament overlying the nerve roots and will remove displaced disk material to relieve pressure on the nerve roots.
 Fusion is sometimes done at the same time, if an instability (spondylolisthesis) is present.

 When your surgery is completed, you will be moved to the recovery room, where you will be observed and monitored by a nurse until you awake from your anesthesia.
 You will have an intravenous (IV) line inserted into a vein in your arm.
 You also may have a catheter inserted into your bladder to make urination easier.